-Whether you already have a cold air intake or you’re thinking about purchasing one, it’s a good idea to know what kind of maintenance it requires.
-Air intakes are known for adding power to your vehicle, but in order to get the best results possible, there are some air intakes maintenance tips you’ll want to be aware of.
-Lucky for you, cold air intake systems don’t require much extra work, time or money to keep them going strong.
+Whether you already have a cold air intake or you’re thinking of purchasing one, it’s a good idea to know what kind of maintenance it requires.
+Air intakes are known for adding power to your vehicle, and luckily for you, cold air intake systems – even those of the highest quality – don’t require much extra work, time or money to keep them going strong.

 What's the Best Brand of Air Intakes?